-The Intramural Research Program (IRP) in the National Institute on Aging (NIA) is comprised of nine scientific laboratories, the Translational Gerontology Branch, and ten core facilities.
-The research program has three main focus areas: Neuroscience, Aging Biology and Translational Gerontology.
+The Intramural Research Program (IRP) in the National Institute on Aging (NIA) is comprised of seven scientific laboratories, the Translational Gerontology Branch, the Center for Alzheimer’s and Related Dementias (CARD), the Section on DNA Repair, and nine core facilities, with leadership from the Scientific Director.
+The research program has three main focus areas: Neuroscience, Aging Biology, and Translational Gerontology.
 IRP scientists conduct research in many different disciplines that range from basic science to clinical research and epidemiology.
 Medical problems, which typically affect older persons, are studied in depth using the tools of modern laboratory and clinical research, with a translational perspective.
 The central focus of our research is understanding age-related changes in physiology and the ability to adapt to environmental stress.
 This understanding is then applied to developing insight about the pathophysiology of age-related diseases.
 The program seeks to understand the changes associated with healthy aging and to define the criteria for evaluating when changes should be considered pathologic and require treatment.
-Thus, in addition to study common age-related diseases, such as Alzheimer's Disease, Parkinson's Disease, stroke, atherosclerosis, osteoarthritis, diabetes and cancer, we also explore the determinants of healthy aging as possible targets for interventions aimed at improving health and quality of life in the older population at large.
+Thus, in addition to studying common age-related diseases, such as Alzheimer's Disease, Parkinson's Disease, stroke, atherosclerosis, osteoarthritis, diabetes, and cancer, we also explore the determinants of healthy aging as possible targets for interventions aimed at improving health and quality of life in the older population at large.

 IRP research is conducted in multiple sites; most of the basic science laboratories are located at the Biomedical Research Center on the Johns Hopkins Bayview Campus in Baltimore, Maryland.
-The Laboratory of Clinical Investigation is located at Harbor Hospital, a few miles south of the Bayview Campus in Baltimore, Maryland.
-The NIA Clinical Research Unit at Harbor Hospital is also home of the Baltimore Longitudinal Study of Aging, a longitudinal study of aging that was started as far in time as 1958.
-The Laboratory of Neurogenetics are located on the NIH main campus in Bethesda, and the Laboratory of Epidemiology, and Population Science is co-located in the Gateway Building in Bethesda and the Biomedical Research Center in Baltimore.
+The NIA Clinical Research Core (CRC) is located at Harbor Hospital, a few miles south of the Bayview Campus in Baltimore, Maryland.
+The NIA CRC is also home of the Baltimore Longitudinal Study of Aging, a longitudinal study of aging that was started as far in time as 1958.
+The Laboratory of Neurogenetics and CARD are located on the NIH main campus in Bethesda.
 Finally, the Healthy Aging in Neighborhoods of Diversity across the Life Span study (HANDLS), a longitudinal study that addresses health disparities associated with race and socio-economic status, is profoundly rooted in several Baltimore neighborhoods.

 The IRP provides a stimulating academic setting that encourages and fosters a comprehensive effort to understand aging through multidisciplinary investigator-initiated research.
 Particular emphasis is put on the value of synergistic interaction and collaboration through inter-laboratory collaboration.
 The program offers many excellent training opportunities in both laboratory and clinical medicine with a wealth of valuable resources.
 The NIA is committed to training researchers for lifetime careers in the biomedical and behavioral sciences.